Meet the Staff

 Her favorite pastime is FaceTiming with her 4 grandchildren in NY.
 Deb also enjoys spending time with her family, walking, swimming and playing cards.

-Laura Porras graduated from Texas Christian University with a Bachelor of Science degree in Middle School Science Education and Masters Degree in Education.
+Laura Ebanks graduated from Texas Christian University with a Bachelor of Science degree in Middle School Science Education, and has a Masters Degree in Education, also from Texas Christian University.
 Laura is certified to teach 4-12 Science, and has experience teaching Astronomy, Biology, Chemistry, Advanced Chemistry, Earth and Space, and Environmental Science.
-She has taught for ten years, the last five in Arlington ISD at Martin High School.
-She is a Google Certified Educator, a SOAR sponsor at Martin, and loves volunteering on the weekends at Wings of Hope Equitherapy Center.
+She has taught for eleven years, the last five in Arlington ISD at Martin High School.

 Reading/Reading Improvement/ Language Arts